Site Map

 What is the "low" and "high" gen tape?

-The "low" gen tape is a tape that stands very close to the master tape while "high" gen tape means the tape stands far away from the master and was dubbed several times.
-For most cases all the soundboard masters are in the hands of the group.
-With the exception of very few multi-track recordings, almost all of the soundboards are 1st or so gen copies.
+The "low" gen tape is a tape that stands very close to the master tape, while "high" gen tape means the tape stands far away from the master and was dubbed several times.
+For most cases, all the soundboard masters are in the hands of the group.
+Except for very few multi-track recordings, almost all the soundboards are 1st or so gen copies.
 The audience tapes almost always come from less or more "high" gen copy and only a small amount of them were sourced directly from the original masters, which for the most cases have been lost or destroyed/wiped accidentally.

 How to start my own bootleg collection and/or where to buy bootlegs?

-As stated everywhere on this site, the author of this site has absolutely no information as to where to buy them or where they may be found although there are many on-line auctions and stores on the Internet that offer the possibility of buying the bootlegs.
-But a big care must be taken after as many collectors received a sad trend in this hobby of selling homemade CD-R copies of original silver CDs for high dollar on the Internet auction sites.
-These auctions sometimes give not only any indication that it is a copy and for the prices they charge you would expect it is an original but also offers stuff that is unavailable and the only thing you have is a waste of a large amount of money.
-If you are interested in starting your own collection please try several links I posted on the Resources section.
-The authors of most of these sites are long-time well-known collectors and they provide their own collector guides.
+As stated everywhere on this site, the author of this site has absolutely no information as to where to buy them or where they may be found.
+A big care must be taken after as many collectors received a sad trend in this hobby of selling homemade CD-R copies of original silver CDs for high dollar on the Internet auction sites.
+These auctions sometimes give not only any indication that it is a copy and for the prices they charge you would expect it is an original, but also offers stuff that is unavailable and the only thing you have is a waste of a large amount of money.
+However, collecting bootlegs can be quite a hobby, especially if you care about beautiful graphics and having something unique.
+Sentimental value is also important here, especially when it comes to vinyl records.
+Many of them are real pieces of history that today constitute evidence of the development of the underground market over several decades of popular music evolution.

 How can I help to this site?